CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.3.1 Audits and revisions.md

 ### 2 1 Inadequate or unscheduled implementation of security measures

 The level of protection of an institution depends on complete and correct implementation of security measures.
 In particular, in the critical phase of projects or under certain circumstances, it may happen that security measures are temporarily suspended.
-However, some people forget to reactivate them, resulting in too low a level of security.
+However, it is sometimes forgotten to reactivate them, resulting in too low a level of security.

 ### 2 2 Ineffective or non-economic implementation of security measures